cortexlabs/cortex/examples/iris-classifier-pytorch/README.md

 ### Predict

 The `predict` function will be triggered once per request to run the Iris model on the request payload and respond with a prediction.
-In the `predict` function, we extract the iris features from the sample sent in the request and respond with a human readable label.
+In the `predict` function, we extract the iris features from the sample sent in the request and respond with a human-readable label.

 ```python
 def predict(sample, metadata):